The 5 Late-Stage Buying Signals That Matter (and How to Action Them)

 multiple stakeholder roles in the deal room

-• Which functions are active: finance reviewing pricing, IT spending time in security, legal checking terms, CS scanning onboarding timelines.
+• Which functions are active — finance reviewing pricing, IT spending time in security docs, legal checking contract terms, CS scanning onboarding timelines each tells a different story about where the deal stands

-• Order of activity: if finance comes in before legal, budget alignment is likely the bigger hurdle.
+• Order of activity — if finance comes in before legal, budget alignment is likely the bigger near-term hurdle; if legal arrives first, contract terms may be the gating issue

-• Depth vs. breadth: one department skimming, another deeply engaged, shows where blockers are forming.
+• Depth vs. breadth — one department skimming and another deeply engaged shows you exactly where blockers are forming before anyone tells you about them

 1. Support your champion.
 They’re carrying the deal through internal politics.
 Arm them with short, role-specific summaries they can forward easily: ROI highlights for finance, a compliance one-pager for IT, onboarding timeline for CS.